lotusnprod/lotus-manuscript/manuscript.md

 Finally, the [NPAtlas](https://www.npatlas.org) [@doi:10/gh5ptm] is a more recent project aimed at complying with the FAIR (<u>F</u>indability, <u>A</u>ccessibility, <u>I</u>nteroperability and <u>R</u>euse) guidelines for digital assets [@doi:10/bdd4] and offering web access.
 While the NPAtlas encourages submission of new compounds with their biological source, it focuses on microbial NP and ignores a wide range of biosynthetically active organisms found in the Plantae kingdom.

-Building on experience with the recently published [COlleCtion of Open NatUral producTs](https://coconut.naturalproducts.net) (COCONUT) [@doi:10/ghssx5], the LOTUS initiative seeks to address the aforementioned shortcomings.
+Building on experience gained with the recently published [COlleCtion of Open NatUral producTs](https://coconut.naturalproducts.net) (COCONUT) [@doi:10/ghssx5], the LOTUS initiative seeks to address the aforementioned shortcomings.
 At its current stage of development, LOTUS disseminates 700,000+ referenced structure-organism pairs.
 After extensive data curation and harmonization, each pair was standardized at the chemical, biological and reference levels.
 These efforts and experiences represent an intensive preliminary curatorial phase and the first major step towards providing a high quality, computer-interpretable knowledge base capable of transforming NP research data management from a classical (siloed) database approach to an optimally-shared resource.